Malala Yousafzai: Women's clothing, marriage

 Yousafzai had said that she did not understand why people had to marry.
 After her own marriage in 2021 she said that she had not been against marriage, but had concerns about it related to child marriage and forced marriage, and unequal marriages where "women make more compromises than men".
 In her own marriage she felt that she had found a person who understood her values.

-On 7 March 2022, Malala Yousafzai advocated for every woman's right to decide to wear what she likes for herself, from a burqa to a bikini: "Come and talk to us about individual freedom and autonomy, about preventing harm and violence, about education and emancipation.
+On 7 March 2022, Yousafzai advocated for every woman's right to decide to wear what she likes for herself, from a burqa to a bikini: "Come and talk to us about individual freedom and autonomy, about preventing harm and violence, about education and emancipation.
 Do not come with your wardrobe notes."
 According to Yousafzai, "refusing to let girls go to school in their hijabs is horrifying".

+Malala also spoke against forced conversions of under-aged minority girls in Pakistan.
+She said "It should be a personal choice and no one, especially a child shouldn't be forced to accept any faith or convert to any other religion out of the will".

 Personal life

 On 9 November 2021, Yousafzai married Asser Malik, a manager with the Pakistan Cricket Board, in Birmingham.

-She is a supporter of Birmingham City.
+She is a supporter of Birmingham City of the Premier League and the Philadelphia Eagles of the National Football League.

 Yousafzai is a practising Sunni Muslim.
 In an interview with Muslim Girl, she stated, "[The Islamic] faith has always been a big part of my life – and it continues to be so today."
 She has also defended her practice of wearing a shayla.